hanyulo/knowledge/security/signature_encryption/SHA.md

 # SHA (Secured Hash Algorithm)
 * what for
+    * choose symmetric key
+        * data integrity
+        * user authentication
+    * choose asymmetric key
+        * data integrity
-    1. message authentication
+        * user authentication
-    2. verify digital signature (verify identity)
+        * non-repudiation

 * is a type of hash function not an encryption
+    * one-way hash function
         * hash can't be reversed
-* it's a one-way hash function

 ## Overview
 * SHA1